 I have heard many men in my practice, who have cheated, say they never stopped loving their wives.
 I have learned from listening to these men, that they can indeed love more than one person at a time.
 Ultimately, it is very important to have very clear boundaries with the opposite sex when interacting with them, so you can stay away from crossing the line into infidelity.

 Unmet needs cause immense issues where infidelity is concerned.
-The key is to address the topic honestly, openly, and as soon as possible.
-It may be hurtful to one partner or the other, but if the “need” is communicated effectively, the hurt can turn itself around into a positive result.
-If not, that’s an opportune time to bring in a reliable professional third-party to hear you out and find a workable resolution.
+The key is; address the topic honestly, openly, and as soon as possible.
+It may be hurtful, but if the “need” is communicated effectively, the hurt can turn itself around into a positive result.
+If not, it’s time to bring in a reliable, professional third-party to hear you out and find a workable resolution.

 Cathy mentioned boundaries with the opposite sex.
-I think friendships with the opposite sex can be valuable, but find her assessment to be spot on.
-I also value boundaries of a different sort which I cover in my aptly titled post, Infidelity and Boundaries.
-A brief rundown: A boundary can be interpreted as an ultimatum which isn’t the case.
-Believe it or not, it is a tool for growth but can cause discomfort and resentment.
-It shouldn’t be overused or threatening, otherwise, it diminishes forward movement and is an excuse for manipulation and disrespectful power plays.
+I think friendships with the opposite sex can be valuable, but I do find her assessment to be spot on.
+I also value boundaries of a different sort, which I cover in my aptly titled post, Infidelity and Boundaries.
+A brief rundown: A boundary is a tool for growth.
+Yes, it can cause discomfort, resentment, and be interpreted as an ultimatum.
+No, it shouldn’t be overused or threatening.
+Otherwise, it diminishes forward movement and becomes an excuse for manipulation and disrespectful power plays.

 I felt the need to place a certain boundary in a past relationship.
-My ex (boyfriend) was not one bit of happy about it and expressed so.
-Yet, I stuck to my boundary – and word.
+My ex (boyfriend) was not one bit of happy about it and expressed it.
+Yet, I stuck to my boundary—and word.
 I didn’t waiver, nor did I throw it in his face.
-It was uncomfortable for both of us and caused a bit of conflict, but eventually, he understood why it was placed and our relationship experienced a positive growth spurt because of it.
-I was fortunate enough to have someone who was willing to learn.
+It was uncomfortable for both of us and caused some conflict, but eventually, he understood why it was placed and our relationship experienced a positive growth spurt.
+I was fortunate enough to have someone who willing to learn.

 Willingness to self-examine and make changes is paramount to building a solid relationship foundation.
-Our relationship didn’t last, but insight was gained for both.
-Growing pains don’t come in nice, neat packages, but the gift is everlasting.
+Our relationship didn’t last, but we each gained insight.

 * (You can reach Cathy here: firstname.lastname@example.org)